shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-spark-template.md

 		"disabled"
 		],
 		"metadata": {
-			"Description": "The flag allowing to enable or disable provisioning of the jumpbox VM that can be used to access the Spark nodes"
+			"Description": "The flag allowing to enable or disable provisioning of the jump-box VM that can be used to access the Spark nodes"
 		}
 	},
 	"tshirtSize": {